mab253/software-interventions-spring22/lectures/week6/sprint.md

 Let's imagine that refugees who need resettlement arrive where you live in NYC - in fact, this happens everyday.
 For this design sprint, we will imagine a scenario where many people come in need at the same time, **and** that there are groups of people in your neighborhood who are rallying and volunteer to house them, _or offer other help directly_, temporarily or permanently.

 What software can you build that helps connect people in this situation?
 What tools will you need to build this?
-You will present your solution as a group at the end of class.
+You will present your potential solution as a group at the end of class.

 **NOTE:** you are encouraged to be creative!
 What do you want to build based on what you imagine peoples' needs might be?